|

 through the night.
 "Miracles do happen" he said,

+"But the odds are longer than shorter."
 I felt as frightened and alone as I have ever felt in my

+life.
 Five days later, Bob walked out of the hospital without a

 cane.
 Someone has to get the miracles, and apparently